rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/AZ-800T00 Errata All Modules.md

 ### Exercise 5: Implementing Azure AD integration features in AD DS

-## Unable to do remaining steps in the lab due to Microsoft change to Licensing of Premium plans
+## Unable to do remaining steps in Task 1 due to Microsoft change to Licensing of Premium plans - Skip to Task 2

-Task 1: Enable self-service password reset in Azure<br> Step 12:  It may take up to 15 minutes before Password Reset is available after activating the P2 subscription.
-Try refreshing the screen <br>

-Task 5: Install and register the Azure AD Password Protection proxy service and DC agent <br> Steps 7, 8 and 9 the CMDlets need to be copied and pasted as individual commands.
-If needed, when pasting the commands remove the >> at the end<br>
+Task 5: Install and register the Azure AD Password Protection proxy service and DC agent - You can install but will be unable to register <BR>
-Step 7:  When pasting the 2nd and 3rd  line change the .msi to .exe <br>
-Step 8: Wait approximately 5 minutes before running the restart command to allow the Agent to install <br>
+Skip Task 6: Enable password protection in Azure <br>

+Ensure you do Exercise 6: Cleaning up <BR>

 ## Module 03:  Managing Windows Servers